 Memorial to the Murdered Jews of Europe (Berlin)

 A schnitzel burger (Hash browns as buns???
 So cool.
 Accidentally ordered chips as well oops..)

-These three cities gave me a feeling thats hard to describe, I felt to inspired being in them, like I could do anything.
+These three cities gave me a feeling thats hard to describe, I felt so inspired being in them, like I could do anything.
 I felt so passionate and happy about being at these three places specifically, and I think feelings like this shouldn’t be ignored.
-You fall in love with people yes but you can fall in love with cities which is truly magical.
+You fall in love with people yes but you can fall in love with cities which is truly magical different kind of love.

 TRAVEL my friends.
 I’ve only seen the tip of the iceberg for sure, but a life changing iceburg that was.
 Save your money and spend it on travelling.
 Life shouldn’t be about things, it should be about experiences.
 I can’t express how much I loved it.
 If you do anything, go travelling.